cs121-team/railsHanabi/README.md

 ### Known Bugs
 0. Reloading the page makes the game think you're a new player.
 This is because we don't require any login, so there's no easy way to tell whether you opened the app in a new tab or reloaded the page.
 1. You trigger an error if you try to play before first selecting a card or a player to give a hint to.
-With a bit more time, this could be fixed by disabling the "Make Move" button until the required selections have been made.
+With a bit more time, this could be fixed by disabling the "Complete Move" button until the required selections have been made.
 2. Sometimes, when you reload multiple tabs to represent different users, the game will restart before all of hte users' pages have been realoaded.
 This may be due to the fact that old tabs still are maintaining a connection to our GameChannel.
 This could be debugged by testing which situations the error occurs and by printing out how many connections there are to the GameChannel at any given time.

 ## Unimplemented Features